instrumentisto/rust-incubator/README.md

 ## Useful links

-- :school: [Exercism] provides coding exercises with mentoring.
-- :grey_question: [Rust Quiz] is medium to hard [Rust] questions with explanations.
+- 🧭 [Orientation] - how to get the maximum out of bootcamp
+- ⏩ [Get Started][Get Started].
+- :question: [FAQ] - frequently asked questions
 - :mortar_board: [Collection][Learning Materials] of Awesome Rust Learning Materials
 - :globe_with_meridians: [Zero To Production] - back-end focused book
   - The book as a [series of articles][Zero To Production as a series of articles]
-- :question: [FAQ] - frequently asked questions
+- :school: [Exercism] provides coding exercises with mentoring.
+- :grey_question: [Rust Quiz] is medium to hard [Rust] questions with explanations.

 ## Too hard?